abhijitmahalle/optical-flow/README.md

 # Optical flow to detect and track vehicle speed
-This repository contains program to detect and track a moving vechilce using Sparse Optical Flow.
-The moving vechile is detected by taking difference of two consecutive images, contour detection, SIFT feature matching, and pixel displacement.
+This repository contains code to detect and track a moving vechilce using Sparse Optical Flow.
+The moving vechile is detected by taking the difference between two consecutive images, contour detection, SIFT feature matching, and pixel displacement.
 Achieved an accuracy of 99% for various speeds.

 Results can be found in the "results" directory.
 ## Flowchart